Edmonton city council OKs 23-storey tower for small lot in Oliver | CBC News

 'We're not against development'

-The proposal is not going over well with some residents in the area, including Randi Mewhort, who lives in the Madison, the building to the south.
+The proposal is not going over well with some residents in the area, including Randi Mewhort, who lives in The Madison.

-Mewhort said closing the lane would cut off vehicles' access to the buildings.
+Mewhort said closing the lane would cut off vehicle access to the buildings.
 Traffic in the 99th Avenue and 111th Street area is already congested, residents noted.

 Mewhort said the proposed tower would loom over her northwest apartment and block the sky.